Before knowing the difference between bitumen and tar; it is necessary to know what is bitumen and tar.

 v.
 It is a binder in all types of asphalt.

 vi.
 It possesses great chemical stability but is affected by oil.

 vii.
 It has low permittivity and high insulation resistance.

 i.
 It is used as a damp-proof course in walls and under basements and in lining tanks, swimming pools, urinals etc.

 ii.
 Since it forms a good expansion joint, therefore, it is used for filling up the joints in leaky roofs.

 iii.
 It is being extensively used as a road making material.

 iv.
 It is used for making heat-insulating materials for buildings.

 v.
 It is also employed in the manufacture of roofing felt, impermeable paints, and cold moulded bituminous plastics.
 Bituminous paints are made by incorporating red, green or brown pigments into the asphalt.
 These paints are suitable for decorative and waterproof flooring.

-Tar is a black solid mass which is formed during destructive distillation of coal, peat, wood, or other organic material.
+Tar is a black solid mass that is formed during the destructive distillation of coal, peat, wood, or other organic material.
 It contains 75 to 95% of bituminous contents.
 It contains a higher percentage of carbon.

 i.
 It is used for roofing and road making.